Nevenall/ghosting-the-edge/01 Ghosting the Edge.md

 Welcome to the Edge

 :::sidebar left
+Ghosting​
-*Ghosting*​—slang for making a living.
+~ slang for making a living.

   *Feeding the meat* is a more colorful synonym.

+The edge
-*The edge*​—a place where the stasis of corporate control meets the anarchic currents of the street.
+~ a place where the stasis of corporate control meets the anarchic currents of the street.
 :::

 <!-- more mood and setting and less this is cyberpunk essays